evildmp/BrachioGraph/docs/how-to/use-linedraw.rst

 The ``linedraw.py`` module converts bitmap images to vectors.

-Typically, you will find it more convenient not to run linedraw on the Raspberry Pi itself.
-Even on a reasonably powerful computer, vectorising images can take several seconds or even minutes.
-On a Pi, that will be slower still.

-In addition, you will often want to check the result of the vectorisation before drawing it, so it makes much more sense to do it on a computer with a screen attached, which may not be the case for your plotter.

 The main use you will have for linedraw is to take a bitmap image file as input, and save the vectorised version
 as: